NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Experiment IV: Reducing Gender Bias in Machine Translation

-\paragraph{Approach and Baseline} We use strong baseline transformer-based MT models \cite{mariannmt} for both English-to-French as well as English-to-German.
-We use the metrics in \citet{stanovsky-etal-2019-evaluating} to measure gender bias in translated text and report performance with vanilla beam search and \textsc{NeuroLogic Decoding}.
-In addition to our default setting where gender is inferred by a coreference resolution model, we also report results on an oracle setting where \textsc{NeuroLogic Decoding} is given groundtruth gender information about the $N$ people.

 \paragraph{Result} Our results are shown in Table~\ref{tab:result_gender}.
-When provided gender markers given by a coreference model, \textsc{NeuroLogic Decoding} increases the accuracy of handling gender correctly by \textbf{30.5} percentage points for German, and \textbf{28.0} points for French.
+When provided gender markers given by a coreference model, \textsc{NeuroLogic Decoding} increases the accuracy of handling gender correctly by \textbf{30.5} percentage for German, and \textbf{28.0} percentage for French.
 This even outperforms commercial translation systems -- the best result, over any language or system, is Microsoft Translator for German with 74.1\% accuracy, whereas \textsc{NeuroLogic Decoding} enables the baseline model to get 91\% accuracy.
 The performance increases again by an additional 4\% (German) and 8.9\% (French) when ground-truth gender markers are used during constrained decoding.
-Last, the diagnostic results also show that \textsc{NeuroLogic Decoding} is particularly effective at reducing (over)reliance on stereotypical gender roles, with a decrease in $\Delta$ S of $9$ F1 (German) and 17.6 (French).
+Last, the diagnostic results also show that \textsc{NeuroLogic Decoding} is particularly effective at reducing (over)reliance on stereotypical gender roles, with a significant decrease in performance difference $\Delta_S$ between stereotypical and non-stereotypical gender roles.
 These results suggest that \textsc{NeuroLogic Decoding} a plug-and-play approach for reducing gender bias in existing translation systems.